Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 ### Lessons Learnt
+- When working with multiple that are dependent on GitHub actions secrets, the use of `secrets: inherit` should be included in the main workflow to ensure workflows downstream have access to secrets.

 - When forking repositories and pulling back to the main repository, workflows have no access to secrets and variables.
 The workaround is to create a new branch, pull to that branch, then pull back to the original branch..

 - When using call_workflow, cannot have more than 3 workflows.